callum-hart/mono/docs/final_draft.md

 The example above produces the same outcome as figure 4, despite a change to cascade order and specificity.

 This makes media queries far more predictable, since there’s no need to orchestrate overrides.
 Omitting overrides has made the order of media queries and their specificity irrelevant.
-Only the breakpoint size determines what styles apply (at different screen sizes) which is far more intuitive and deterministic.
+Only the breakpoint size determines what styles apply which is far more intuitive and deterministic.

 Just like negation this pattern buys guarantees.
 We can guarantee what the font-size will be at different screen-sizes.
 We can guarantee that changing the order of media queries won’t affect the outcome.
 We can guarantee a change in specificity won’t sidestep the cascade and override subsequent rule-sets.
 And we can guarantee the font-size in one media query won’t get overridden by another.